 - 2.1 The Regulation of Investigatory Powers Act (RIPA) was enacted in 2000 to regulate the manner in which certain public bodies may conduct surveillance and access a person's electronic communications and to ensure that the relevant investigatory powers are used in accordance with human rights.
-The provisions of the Act include: - the interception of communications; - the acquisition of communications data (e.g. billing data); - directed and intrusive surveillance (on residential premises/in private vehicles); - covert surveillance in the course of specific operations; - the use of covert human intelligence sources (agents, informants, undercover officers); and - access to encrypted data. - 2.2 The revised Code of Practice for Covert Surveillance and Property Interference published by the Home Office in December 2014 states that as a general rule elected members of an authority should review the authority's use of RIPA and set the policy at least once a year. - 2.3 The Council very rarely makes use of its RIPA powers and only in circumstances where the use is proportionate.
-In the last eight years, there has only been one RIPA application.
-This was authorised in March 2011 and related to a benefit fraud investigation that resulted in evidence leading to a conviction being passed to the Department for Work and Pensions.
+RIPA has been amended and repealed in part by the Investigatory Powers Act 2016.
+The provisions of RIPA that remain in force and have not been significantly amended include: - directed and intrusive surveillance (on residential premises/in private vehicles); - covert surveillance in the course of specific operations; - the use of covert human intelligence sources (agents, informants, undercover officers); and - access to encrypted data. - 2.2 The revised Code of Practice for Covert Surveillance and Property Interference published by the Home Office in December 2014 states that as a general rule elected members of an authority should review the authority's use of RIPA and set the policy at least once a year. - 2.3 The Council very rarely makes use of its RIPA powers and would only do so in circumstances where the use is proportionate.
+No RIPA applications have been made or authorised since March 2011.
+The last authorisation related to a benefit fraud investigation that resulted in evidence leading to a conviction being passed to the Department for Work and Pensions.
 There have been no authorisations requested since then. - 2.4 Prior to 2011, most authorisations were used to obtain evidence to support allegations of benefit fraud.
-Local RIPA authorisations (i.e. from the Council) no longer need to be sought for benefit investigations as evidence-gathering activities are now co-ordinated though a single national gateway (the National Anti-Fraud Network, or NAFN) therefore the total number of RIPA authorisations across local authorities is significantly reduced.
+Local RIPA authorisations (i.e. from the Council) no longer need to be sought for benefit investigations as evidence-gathering activities are now co-ordinated though a single national gateway (the National Anti-Fraud Network, or NAFN) therefore the total number of RIPA authorisations across all local authorities is significantly reduced.

 - 2.5 There is also increased awareness of the scope of RIPA and of the alternatives to covert surveillance as a result of training delivered to all investigating and authorising officers in recent years. - 2.6 The Chief Executive is the person responsible for RIPA.
 He acts as the Senior Responsible Officer referred to in Part 3 of the revised Code of Practice.
-The Monitoring Officer maintains a register of authorisations applied for and granted and the Council's systems and procedures are overseen by the Head of Audit Partnership. - 2.7 The Council receives regular inspections from the Investigatory Powers Commissioner's Office (IPCO).
-The most recent inspection was earlier this year with the Inspector's Report being issued on 31 January 2018.
+The Monitoring Officer maintains a register of authorisations applied for and granted and the Council's systems and procedures are overseen by the Head of Audit Partnership. - 2.7 The Council continues to receive regular inspections from the Investigatory Powers Commissioner's Office (IPCO).
+The most recent inspection was early in 2018 with the Inspector's Report being issued on 31 January 2018.
 The Council takes account of the OSC's conclusions and recommendations when formulating and revising RIPA practice and policy.
-A RIPA policy is in the course of preparation and will be submitted to Cabinet for approval.
+The RIPA policy was updated in April 2018 and is currently under review.
+Following this review required refresher training will be arranged for all officers involved in the oversight of RIPA and those involved applications and authorisations.